palgautam9211/King_Spy-Problem-Game/README.md

    ```bash
    python king_spy_game.py
    ```

-## Rules
-- The king can move one cell in any direction (up, down, left, right) each turn.
-- The spies move toward the king, attempting to intercept him.
-- The king wins by collecting the treasure and escaping the grid's edge.
-- The spies win by catching the king.

-## Future Enhancements
-- Add more spies or obstacles to increase difficulty.
-- Introduce a scoring system based on the number of moves.
-- Allow user input to control the spies or king.

 ## License
 This project is licensed under the MIT License.
 Feel free to use, modify, and distribute as per the license terms.